 This course is an introductory course in electronic music and sound design.
-It covers principles of sound and exposes students to a variety of sound design software and synthesizers.
+It covers principles of sound and exposes

 MUS 301 - Survey of Music History

 This course is a study of the development of musical styles and idioms in the context of selected historical periods and their connection with the cultural evolution of Western civilization.